ud-cis-discord/ud-cis-discord.github.io/pages/Commands.md

 **assign:**
 The assign command can take one or multiple arguments.
-If you use the command with the word 'list,' you will be sent a list of all self-assignable roles in the guild.
+If you use the command with the word 'list,' you will be sent a list of all self-assignable roles in the server.
 If you give a role name as the argument, Sage will assign you that role (as long as it is self-assignable).

 **enroll:**